SaiPavan214/Family-Trip-Tracker/README.md

 ## 🛡 Security

-> Environment variables are used to protect sensitive database credentials.
-Make sure **not to commit `.env` files**.
-Instead, share `.env.example` for configuration.
+Environment variables protect sensitive credentials.
+🚫 **Never commit your `.env` file.**
+✅ Instead, share a `.env.example` for configuration reference.

 ---

 ## 🤝 Contributions

 Pull requests are welcome!
-If you find bugs or have feature ideas, feel free to open an issue or PR.
+If you find bugs or have ideas for improvements, feel free to open an issue or PR.

 ---